 1. Another Use for Socks

-If you feel like the floor is too clean to vacuum, but it could use a quick sweep, try this.
+Try this if you feel like the floor is too clean to vacuum, but it could use a quick sweep.
 We often have an old, fuzzy sock lying around that is missing its mate.
 Make new use of it by sliding it onto a floor squeegee or Swiffer Sweeper.

 2. Coffee Filters for TV Screens

-TV screens are tricky to clean since you have to be careful about what you use.
-Luckily, if you’re a coffee-lover (who isn’t?), you’ll likely have just the tool you need.
+TV screens are tricky to clean since you must be careful about what you use.
+Luckily, if you’re a coffee-lover (who isn’t?), you’ll likely have just the dusting tool you need.

-Coffee filters are excellent at cleaning TV screens, laptops and phones.
-Simply wipe the entire screen with a fresh filter.
+Coffee filters are excellent at cleaning TV screens, laptops, and phones.
+Wipe the entire screen with a fresh filter.
 It’s soft enough to not scratch, yet effective at grabbing dust.

 3. Easiest Way to Dust Ceiling Fans

 Ceiling fans provide a nice breeze on hot days.
-Unfortunately, they might also provide you with a significant amount of unwanted dust as well.
+Unfortunately, they might also provide you with significant unwanted dust.
 Cleaning them often requires a ladder and face mask to avoid inhaling the dust bunnies.

 4. Endless Uses of Lint Rollers

 Lint rollers are excellent at removing annoying hair from your clothes and furniture.
-However, they’re also extremely handy when it comes to quick dusting emergencies.
+However, they’re also extremely handy for quick dusting emergencies.

-Perhaps you have guests coming over and the couch is looking a tad dusty.
+Perhaps you have guests coming over, and the couch is looking a tad dusty.
 Just whip out the lint roller and give it a go.
-You can also use a lint roller to quickly remove dust from curtains and lampshades.
+You can also use a lint roller to remove dust from curtains and lampshades quickly.

 5. Tongs for Blinds

-Wrap each cloth around the tongs and secure them with the elastic bands.
+Wrap each cloth around the tongs and secure them with elastic bands.
 Simply grab onto each individual blind and slide the tong to either side.
-This hack can also work with a bit of cleaner applied to the cloths.
+This hack can also work with a bit of cleaner applied to the clothes.

-Wow, the entire house looks sparkling clean — until you look up and spot all the dust and spider webs hiding in the ceiling corners.
-How are you supposed to reach that?
-Try this hack.
+When you look up and spot all the dust and spider webs hiding in the ceiling corners, try this hack.